BestTimesToVisit.com Logo

 When is the absolute best time to visit Capri to balance good weather with fewer crowds?

-For that sweet spot, I always recommend late April to early June, or September into early October.
-You'll catch the island in bloom or with that gorgeous autumn light, the sea is usually warm enough for a dip, and you'll avoid the peak summer crush when Capri can feel overwhelmingly busy.
-Trust me, enjoying a limoncello on a terrace without elbowing your way through is a game-changer.
+For that sweet spot, aim for late April to early June, or September to early October.
+You'll catch the island in its full bloom or with that lovely Mediterranean glow, and while it's not deserted, you'll avoid the peak summer crush when prices soar and queues are long.
+Trust me, enjoying a limoncello on a terrace without feeling like you're in a sardine can is worth planning around these shoulder seasons.

-How do I get around Capri without a car, and what's the best way to see the island?
+How do I get around Capri once I'm on the island?
+Is it walkable?

 How many days do you need in Capri, Italy?